 BPW/NY Grace LeGendre Endowment Fund, Inc.

-Advanced Graduate Study Fellowships of $1,000 are awarded to women who are within two years of completing studies in a graduate degree program at an accredited New York State school.
+Advanced Graduate Study Fellowships of $3,000 are awarded to women who are within two years of completing studies in a graduate degree program at an accredited New York State school.
 Candidates must show scholastic ability and need for financial assistance.
+Applications for awards that will be granted next spring are due February 28th, 2015.
+More information here.

 The Adrienne Shelly Foundation